Hullabaloo U – Statistics

 - “I think my first semester would have different without this learning community because I wouldn’t have met the people I have met at events this year and wouldn’t have gained valuable advice from my mentor.”

 - “The workshops helped me a lot in the professional aspect.
 They explained how and what classes I should take, depending on my interests, and even showed me how to get involved and successfully network with others.”

 - “The dinners/workshops were a great way to meet people in the major and get helpful information.
 The mentor meetings were also very helpful, and relieved a lot of stress”

 - “I think without the learning community, I would have struggled a lot with knowing what to expect from my classes, and I would have felt much more isolated without being able to relate with people who are doing the exact same thing I am.
 Since we are such a small major, and I’m not the most social person, I could see myself being much more isolated without the help of the learning community, which would have probably affected my motivation towards getting a degree in statistics.”

 Favorite college experience: My favorite college experience has been attending a Texas A&M baseball game.
 The fans and the energy made it so fun.
 Plus, TAMU has great traditions in their baseball program.
 They’re always a fun team to watch.

-Why you chose to be a Peer Mentor: I chose to be a Peer Mentor for Statistic Scholars because I wanted to be involved in the statistics department.
+Why you chose to be a Peer Mentor: I chose to be a Peer Mentor because I wanted to be involved in the statistics department.
 I wanted to get to know my peers and faculty in my degree.
 I also wanted to have an impact in the statistics department.
 It created a stronger emotional attachment between me and the department as a whole.